nuagenetworks/monostack-example/README.md

         }
     ]

-As you can see, the exact same Monolithe generated SDK is used by the backend to handle the model CRUD operations, as well as a client library and a cli for you to interact with the backend.
+Everything is working as expected.

 ### Client

 > You need Xcode to work on the UI.
-It is also preferable that you understand Cappuccino or Cocoa.
-The goal of this tutorial is not explain how Cappuccino work.
-If you don't know Cappuccino or should you need more information, please visit http://cappuccino-project.org.
+It is also preferable that you understand Cappuccino.
+The goal of this tutorial is not explain how Cappuccino works.
+If you don't know Cappuccino or should you need any additional information, please visit http://cappuccino-project.org.
 Cappuccino rocks!

-> You also need to manage this project with XcodeCapp.

 Let's see about the client.
 You will need Cappuccino to be installed in order to have this to work.
-To install it:
+To install it if you don't have it:

+> if you already have cappuccino installed, be sure to be on the latest master.
+You can simply go to `Client/Libraries/Cappuccino` and run `jake install` from here.

     $ export CAPP_BUILD="/tmp/cappbuild"
     $ cd Client && ./buildApp --cappuccino --cappinstalldir=/tmp/narwhal
     $ export PATH="/tmp/narwhal/bin:$PATH"

-> if you already have cappuccino installed, be sure to be on the latest master.
-You can simply go to `Client/Libraries/Cappuccino` and run `jake install` from here.
+> You now need to manage this project with XcodeCapp.
+Simply drop the `Client` folder into the XcodeCapp icon and add `/tmp/narwhal/bin` as an additional Toolchain Path.

-Let's build the rest of the libraries.
+Let's build the rest of the needed libraries:

     $ git submodule update --init # just in case you missed the --recursive during clone :)
     $ ./buildApp -L

-Now, let's generate the Model source code with Monolithe and put it where it should be:
+Now, generate the Objective-J SDK with Monolithe and put it where it should be:

     $ cd ..
-    $ monogen -f Specifications --language objj
+    $ monogen -f Specifications -L objj
     $ mkdir Client/Models && cp -a codegen/objj/* Client/Models
     $ cd Client